nardib/TextAdventure/docs/Game Guide.md

 `Movement:`

 The prime commands are those use to manage movments.
-In orther to win the game, the user will be asked to move along the various rooms, examinating all the walls, and to do that the following commands must be used.
+In order to win the game, the user will be asked to move along the various rooms, examining all the walls, and to do that the following commands must be used.

 - north or n: Face the north wall.
 - south or s: Face the south wall.